julianocelestinodasilva/squares-services/README.txt

     - To Build Application and Run Tests :
         This app use Docker container.
         With two docker files (Dockerfile, db/Dockerfile) and a docker-compose file.
-The first one is the file of the service "  squares-service", and the second one is the data base service.
+The first one is the file of the service "squares-service", and the second one is the data base service.
 	To build and run the app execute the command "docker-compose up --build" in the root folder.